Digital Extremes: History

 Digital Extremes developed the game for the 2013 Star Trek Into Darkness film, working with Bandai Namco and Paramount to develop Star Trek, which was poorly received.

 In October 2014, Sumpo Food Holdings Ltd. acquired a majority share of Digital Extremes, with Perfect World Co. acquiring minority shares.
 Sumpo was rebranded as Leyou in 2015, and by June 2016, had purchased the remaining shares in Digital Extremes.

 In 2016, it was revealed that Digital Extremes' game Warframe had been hacked, exposing the email addresses of more than 700,000 players.

 Digital Extremes opened a development studio in Toronto, Canada, and began operations in January 2018.

 In December 2020, Leyou was acquired by Tencent, which included Digital Extremes.
 The developer stated that this would not change how they operate as they remained independent of Tencent, though through Tencent they would be able to provide better support for the Chinese version of the Warframe client.

+In July 2022, Digital Extremes publicly revealed its latest free-to-play cooperative online action game, Soulframe, via a cinematic trailer at TennoCon, Digital Extremes' annual fan convention.

 In October 2023, James Schmalz stepped down as CEO, with former Warframe director Steve Sinclair promoted to CEO.
 Community manager Rebecca Ford became the game's new director.
-In the following month, Digital Extremes reportedly laid off about 30 employees, mostly from their external projects division.
+In the following month, Digital Extremes reportedly laid off about 30 employees, mostly from its external projects division.
 While the layoffs were confirmed, the company would not state how many people were affected.
-They also terminated their partnership with Airship Syndicate, returning Wayfinder to their control.
+It also terminated its partnership with Airship Syndicate, returning Wayfinder to its control.